Walter Skocik: Managerial career

 After his retirement as a football player, Skocik pursued a managerial career.
-In 1981–82 season, he was the manager of his beloved Rapid Wien for 26 league matches, however he was replaced for the remaining 10 matches by Rudolf Nuske who led the The Green-Whites to the league title.
+In 1981–82 season, he was the manager of his beloved Rapid Wien for 26 league matches, however he was replaced for the remaining 10 matches by Rudolf Nuske who led the Green-Whites to the league title.
 The next year, he coached Las Palmas for 27 matches in the 1982–83 La Liga.

 His most notable feat came when he arrived in Greece.
 In 1983–84 season, he led AEL to a 6th place finish in the Greek Championship and also reached the Greek Cup final, losing 2–0 to Panathinaikos.
 His successful spell at AEL, drove the attention of PAOK president Giorgos Pantelakis who appointed Skocik to guide the first-team for the 1984–85 season.
 Although Pantelakis stepped down from the club's presidency, Skocik remained as manager and led PAOK to win their second league title in history.

-Throughout his managerial career Skocik coached various teams like Wacker Innsbruck, LASK Linz, Austria Wien, Al-Ittihad (Jeddah), Omonia Nicosia, Apollon Athens, Ethnikos Piraeus and Diagoras Rodou.
+Throughout his managerial career Skocik coached various teams like Wacker Innsbruck, LASK Linz, Austria Wien, Al-Ittihad (Jeddah), Omonia Nicosia, Apollon Athens, Olympiacos Volos, Ethnikos Piraeus and Diagoras.